My Tokyo Guide

-Yoshiyasu Yanagisawa, a close confidant of Japan’s fifth shogun Tsunayoshi Tokugawa, created the gardens at the shogun’s request.
-With the name translating to “Garden of Six Poems,” Yanagisawa designed the grounds to depict 88 scenes represented in a selection of six classical poems.
-You’ll find these spots designated by stone markers, though only 32 presently remain.
+Yoshiyasu Yanagisawa, a close confidant of Japan's fifth shogun Tsunayoshi Tokugawa, created the gardens at the shogun's request.
+With the name translating to "Garden of Six Poems," Yanagisawa designed the grounds to depict 88 scenes represented in a selection of six classical Chinese poems.
+You'll find these spots designated by stone markers, though only 32 presently remain.

 The Rikugien Gardens are located in a residential part of Bunkyo City, in the north of Tokyo.
 Nearby attractions include Ueno Park, Nezu-jinja Shrine, and the University of Tokyo's Koishikawa Botanical Garden.
 If visiting in autumn or spring, consider spending an entire day exploring these seasonally gorgeous attractions.

 For updated information on opening hours, closings, prices, and more, please check the official website or ask the facility directly.